 Ok, you have multi-container app now, and you know how to link containers together.
-But we should remember container has to be up&running to link it to another container.
+But we should remember container has to be up&running to link them one to another.
 What if your db container crash?
-You would have to rebuild php as well.
+Unfortunately, you would have to rebuild php as well.

 Networks for the rescue!

-Docker introduce networking tool which soon will take over linking functionality.
+Docker introduce networking tool which took over linking functionality.
 You can create networks and add containers to those networks so they can connect each other.
 Let's build simple app with two networks:

 First one groups all containers vital for our application, like php and db, while second one contain only containers which are relevant for exposing app to the outside world.